-Professor Komvopoulos' research is documented in 454 publications consisting of 287 papers published in peer-reviewed archival journals, 71 papers published in refereed conference proceedings, 19 papers in symposium proceedings, 2 book chapters, 65 technical reports, and 10 US patents.
-His papers and patents have been cited more than 15,000 times (h-index = 65, Google Scholar).
-Professor Komvopoulos has also authored an undergraduate-level textbook (Mechanical Testing of Engineering Materials) and co-authored two monographs (1999 Interface Tribology Towards 100 Gbit/in2; Long Term Durability of Structural Materials: Durability 2000).
-He has given 225 scholarly presentations at various international conferences, academic institutions, national laboratories, industries, and various media, supervised the research and dissertations of 58 graduate students (33 PhD and 25 MS) and 18 post-doctoral students, visiting faculty, and industry fellows, and has consulted with a wide range of industries and law firms on various litigation matters.
+Professor Komvopoulos' research is documented in 403 publications, including 297 papers published in peer-reviewed archival journals, 71 papers published in refereed conference proceedings, 22 papers and abstracts in non-refereed symposium proceedings, 2 book chapters, and 11 US patents.
+At present, his publications and patents have been cited more than 17,850 times (h-index = 69, Google Scholar).
+Professor Komvopoulos has also authored an undergraduate-level textbook (Mechanical Testing of Engineering Materials) and co-authored 2 monographs (1999 Interface Tribology Towards 100 Gbit/in2; Long Term Durability of Structural Materials: Durability 2000).
+He has given 230 scholarly presentations at various international conferences, academic institutions, national laboratories, industries, and various media, supervised the dissertations and research of 62 graduate students (36 PhD and 26 MS) and 18 post-doctoral students, visiting faculty, and industry fellows, and has consulted with a wide range of industries and law firms on various litigation matters.